HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/enable-sso-leap-dx.md

 ## Instructions:

 1\.
-Ensure both sides use an identical user registry configuration.
+Ensure both DX and Leap use an identical user registry configuration.

 2\.
-Ensure both sides use the same RealmName (e.g., defaultWIMFileBasedRealm).
+Ensure both DX and Leap use the same RealmName (e.g., defaultWIMFileBasedRealm).

    - For DX, you may set the realm name via the WAS Console, at Security > Global Security > User Account Repository > Realm Name, as shown in the following image:
 ![](../../../assets/dx-leap-integration-realm.png)